BurntSushi/blog/content/post/ripgrep.md

 The downside of a whitelist is obvious: you might end up missing search results simply because `ucg` didn't know about a particular file extension.
-You could always teach `ucg` about the file extension, but you're till blind to "unknown unknowns" (i.e., files that you probably want to search but didn't know upfront that you needed to).
+You could always teach `ucg` about the file extension, but you're still blind to "unknown unknowns" (i.e., files that you probably want to search but didn't know upfront that you needed to).